kluctl/www-kluctl.io/content/en/docs/tutorials/microservices-1-basic-project-setup.md

 ```

 The `-t local` selects the `local` target which was previously defined in the `.kluctl.yml`.
 Right now we only have this
-one target, but we will add more targets in upcoming articles from this series.
+one target, but we will add more targets in upcoming tutorials from this series.

 Answer with `y` to the question if you really want to deploy.
 The command will output what is happening and then show
 what has been changed on the target.